cdluminate/ProdL/ProdL.md

 eliminate the need to run valgrind from time to time when debugging memory issues for a C++ program.
 Rust has a relatively steep learning curve.

+* [Awk](https://www.gnu.org/software/gawk/manual/gawk.html) is a small language
+that works like magic especially when you are processing line-based texts in a shell.
+Most proficient linux users should be aware of its fundamental usage.

 Refer to the [TIOBE list](https://www.tiobe.com/tiobe-index/) for more reference on programming languages.